 Bassetts Ice Cream

-Bassetts Ice Cream was the first merchant to sign a lease at the market in 1892 and remains owned and operated by the original family to this day.
-From a taste of old Philadelphia vanilla ice cream to a modern twist of matcha green tea, you’ll want to linger at the well-worn original marble counter.
-TIP: Be sure to try their ice cream sandwiches, which feature a generous scoop served between two freshly baked cookies from fellow Reading Terminal Market vendor, Famous 4th Street Cookie Company.
+Bassetts Ice Cream was the first merchant to sign a lease at Reading Terminal Market in 1892.
+It remains owned and operated by the original family to this day.
+Flavors vary from classic vanilla to matcha green tea.
+Their ice cream sandwiches are served on two freshly baked cookies from fellow vendor, Famous 4th Street Cookie Company.

 Famous 4th Street Cookie Company

 The Famous 4th Street Cookie Company has been serving fresh-out-of-the-oven cookies at Reading Terminal Market since 1982.
-These warm, homemade cookies have been named some of the best in the state and the country, with flavors such as chocolate chip, peanut butter, oatmeal raisin, snickerdoodle, and others available individually, in assortments, or in gift boxes or trays.
+These warm, homemade cookies have been named some of the best in the country.
+Flavors include chocolate chip, peanut butter, oatmeal raisin, snickerdoodle, and more.
+Cookies are available individually, in assortments, or in gift boxes.

 More sweets await at Flying Monkey, which is known for its buttercake and impressive lineup of whoopie pies.
 The centrally-located stand also offers fresh cookie and pie dough, along with fully decorated cakes, cupcakes, cookies, brownies, and other confections.